 Learn how Chuck Jones, John Steinbeck, and others helped transform the Blackwing 602 pencil into a cult object.

 Legendary Grammy, Emmy, Pulitzer and Academy Award winners have created with the Blackwing 602 pencil.
-The list of known users includes John Steinbeck, Leonard Bernstein, Looney Tunes creator Chuck Jones, and Disney animator Shamus Culhane who, according to animation historian Charles Soloman, requested he be buried with his Blackwing 602.
+The list of known users includes John Steinbeck, Looney Tunes creator Chuck Jones, and Disney animator Shamus Culhane who, according to animation historian Charles Soloman, asked to be buried with his Blackwing 602.

 Blackwing’s roots go back to the 1930’s when the 602 model was first introduced by the Eberhard Faber Pencil Company.
 Over the years, the pencil with the unique rectangular eraser became synonymous with quality.
 Then, in 1998, after several corporate acquisitions, it was discontinued, but not forgotten.
 In fact, fans began paying as much as $40 on eBay for a single Blackwing pencil.